Troubleshoot remote connection failures to a Windows instance

 Note

-1. Connect to the Windows instance by using VNC.
+1. Connect to a Windows instance using VNC.

 2. In the menu bar, choose Start > Control Panel.